nifti-coe/ODE_Python/README.md

 ___

 # TODO:
-1. Run simulations to generate more training data for Neural Networks
+1. Run simulations to generate more training data for Neural Networks (parallel sims)
 2. Use newly generated training data to train NNet

 ___